whalyf/marvel-heroes/README.md

 At this project you can list all heroes from [MarvelAPI](https://developer.marvel.com/), search them by name, see it's description and favorite your bests.

-For this application was used Styled Components to styling pages and components and Axios to make requests.
+For this application was used Typescript to code maintenance to increase scalability , Styled Components to styling pages and components and Axios Library to make requests.

 ## Available Scripts

-In the project directory, after installing dependencies and setting [MARVEL API KEYS](https://developer.marvel.com/account) to your .env file with KEYS in .env.example

-you can run:
+In the project directory, after installing dependencies and setting [MARVEL API KEYS](https://developer.marvel.com/account) to your .env file with KEYS in .env.example you can run:
 ### `npm start` or `yarn start`